FraunhoferIOSB/camera_aravis2/README.md

 - `DeviceControl` (List): GenICam parameters of the 'DeviceControl' category that are to be set.
 Here, no specific order is implemented.
 Nested parameter list is evaluated in alphabetical order.
 - `TransportLayerControl`
     - `BEGIN` (List): Additional GenICam parameters that are not be set at the beginning of the 'TransportLayerControl' section.
 Nested parameter list is evaluated in alphabetical order.
-    - `GevSCPSPacketSize` (Int): Specifies the packet size, in bytes, which are to be send.
+    - `GevSCPSPacketSize` (Int) - *GigEVision Cameras only* : Specifies the packet size, in bytes, which are to be send.
 This should correspond 'DeviceStreamChannelPacketSize' and the maximum transport unit (MTU) of the interface.
-    - `GevSCPD` (Int): Controls the delay (in GEV timestamp counter unit) to insert between each packet for this stream channel.
+    - `GevSCPD` (Int) - *GigEVision Cameras only* : Controls the delay (in GEV timestamp counter unit) to insert between each packet for this stream channel.
-    - `PtpEnable` (Bool): Enables the Precision Time Protocol (PTP).
+    - `PtpEnable` (Bool) - *GigEVision Cameras only* : Enables the Precision Time Protocol (PTP).
     - `END` (List): Additional GenICam parameters that are not be set at the end of the 'TransportLayerControl' section.
 Nested parameter list is evaluated in alphabetical order.
 - `ImageFormatControl`
     - `BEGIN` (List): Additional GenICam parameters that are not be set at the beginning of the 'ImageFormatControl' section.
 Nested parameter list is evaluated in alphabetical order.